tushar-wagh-globant/simple-python-cicd/README.md

 # AWS Python Sample

-A sample Python FastAPI application designed for deployment to AWS ECS using containers.
+A sample python FastAPI application designed for deployment to AWS ECS using containers.

 ## Features